byrnereese/mt-plugin-imagecropper/README.markdown

 # Designer Guide

-The Image Cropper plugin exposes a simple set of hooks that can be embedded in a theme's config.yaml file so that designers can specify the exact dimensions of their fixed image prototypes.
-When prototypes are defined in this way, they will appear automatically on the Manage > Thumbnail Prototypes screen for blogs using the corresponding theme.
+The Image Cropper plugin exposes a simple set of hooks that can be embedded in a theme's `config.yaml` file so that designers can specify the exact dimensions of their fixed image prototypes.
+When prototypes are defined in this way, they will appear automatically on the **Manage > Thumbnail Prototypes** screen for blogs using the corresponding theme.

-To define thumbnail prototypes via config.yaml, consult this super simple example:
+To define thumbnail prototypes via `config.yaml`, consult this super simple example:

     generic_blog_theme: